Spencer-L/Spencer-L.github.io/about.md

 <br>

 <p class="bio">
-I am a programmer with a strong passion in combining multiple disciplines to make innovative and effective creations ranging from autonomous unmanned aerial systems that gather plant health data to an ultra cost-effective V-Mount battery and cinema equipment.
+I am a software engineer with a strong passion in combining multiple disciplines to make innovative and effective creations ranging from autonomous unmanned aerial systems that gather plant health data to an ultra cost-effective V-Mount battery for cinema cameras.
 I am currently studying to get my BS in CS and a minor in Interactive Media at the University of Southern California and will be